Associate Professor Sara Walton graciously gives her time to Southern Youth Development taking on the significant role of our Chair.

-Jethro has been working in youth development for the Malcam Trust for over a decade.
-Jethro works as part of the wider general youth worker team.
+Jethro has been as a Youth Worker for Southern Youth Development for over a decade.
 When it comes to rakatahi the glass is always half full with Jethro and he works hard to help youth prepare themselves for work, further education or whatever life might bring.
 Jethro uses a holistic, real world and relational approach when working with rakatahi.

 In his spare time, Jethro is a keen online gamer, home handyman, lover of books, tramping, good company and good conversation.

-Michelle first joined the Trust in 2007 using her energy and love of the outdoors to connect with and empower rakatahi to challenge themselves and expand their knowledge, skills and experiences for positive future choices.
+Michelle first joined Southern Youth Development in 2007 using her energy and love of the outdoors to connect with and empower rakatahi to challenge themselves and expand their knowledge, skills and experiences for positive future choices.

 She took some time away to have her two children and has recently rejoined the team to deliver our career focused Move programmes.

 Michelle enjoys spending time with her family hiking, biking and exploring Otago's hidden treasures.

 Jessie is a Youth Worker at Southern Youth Development running our after school programmes and small groups in schools.